giscan/geonode_custom_docs/additionnal_app.md

-   b) If it's just for testing and you don't want to keep modifications, you could try with :
+   b) If it's just for testing* (*you may need to run `manage.py collecstatic` later) and you don't want to keep modifications, you could try with :

       $ docker-compose exec django pip install django-blog-zinnia==0.19